Automatic Heap Layout Manipulation for Exploitation: Experiments and Evaluation

 \ctable[ caption = {Synthetic benchmark results after 500,000 candidate solutions generated, averaged across all starting sequences.
 The full results are in Table~\ref{tab:full_synth} in the appendix.
-All experiments were run 10 times and the results presented are an average.}, label = {tab:synth_results}, notespar, ]{@{}lllllllll@{}}{ } { \FL Allocator & Noise & \makecell{\%\\Overall\\Solved} & \makecell{\%\\Natural\\Solved} & \makecell{\%\\Reversed\\Solved} \ML avrlibc-r2537 & 0 & 100 & 100 & 99 \NN dlmalloc-2.8.6 & 0 & 99 & 100 & 98 \NN tcmalloc-2.6.1 & 0 & 72 & 75 & 69 \NN avrlibc-r2537 & 1 & 51 & 50 & 52 \NN dlmalloc-2.8.6 & 1 & 46 & 60 & 31 \NN tcmalloc-2.6.1 & 1 & 52 & 58 & 47 \NN avrlibc-r2537 & 4 & 41 & 44 & 38 \NN dlmalloc-2.8.6 & 4 & 33 & 49 & 17 \NN tcmalloc-2.6.1 & 4 & 37 & 51 & 24 \NN \LL }
+All experiments were run 9 times and the results presented are an average.}, label = {tab:synth_results}, notespar, ]{@{}lllllllll@{}}{ } { \FL Allocator & Noise & \makecell{\%\\Overall\\Solved} & \makecell{\%\\Natural\\Solved} & \makecell{\%\\Reversed\\Solved} \ML avrlibc-r2537 & 0 & 100 & 100 & 99 \NN dlmalloc-2.8.6 & 0 & 99 & 100 & 98 \NN tcmalloc-2.6.1 & 0 & 72 & 75 & 69 \NN avrlibc-r2537 & 1 & 51 & 50 & 52 \NN dlmalloc-2.8.6 & 1 & 46 & 60 & 31 \NN tcmalloc-2.6.1 & 1 & 52 & 58 & 47 \NN avrlibc-r2537 & 4 & 41 & 44 & 38 \NN dlmalloc-2.8.6 & 4 & 33 & 49 & 17 \NN tcmalloc-2.6.1 & 4 & 37 & 51 & 24 \NN \LL }

-The goal of the synthetic experiments is to discover the factors which influence the difficulty of problem instances and to highlight the capabilities and limitations of our search algorithm in an environment that we precisely control.
-The experiments were configured as follows:
+The goal of evaluation on synthetic benchmarks is to discover the factors influencing the difficulty of problem instances and to highlight the capabilities and limitations of our search algorithm in an environment that we precisely control.
+The benchmarks were constructed as follows:

 \begin{itemize}